jhoneill/NationalRail/ReadMe.md

 If you don't know the station codes you need, you can download a list with `Export-StationList` or discover them on National Rail's web site.

 ## Boards
 `Get-StationBoard PAD` will get 10 rows of detailed arrivals and departures for Paddington.
-You can request fewer rows with the `Rows` parameter, but the National Rail's service sends a maximum of 10 *detailed* rows.
+You can request fewer rows with the `Rows` parameter, but National Rail's service sends a maximum of 10 *detailed* rows.
 ```
     Station: London Paddington